-As of December 31, 2019, we had 26 employees, of which at least 14 hold graduate degrees (including 10 doctorate degrees) and 13 are engaged in full-time research and development activities.
+As of December 31, 2020, we had 25 employees, of which at least 13 hold graduate degrees (including 9 doctorate degrees) and 13 are engaged in full-time research and development activities.
 None of our employees are represented by a labor union, and we consider our employee relations to be good.
+We continually evaluate our business needs and opportunities and balance in house expertise and capacity with external expertise and capacity.
+Currently, we rely on third-party contract research organizations and contract manufacturers for the conduct of our studies.